detekoi/minimal-clock-overlay/README.md

 - **Clock Not Visible**: Make sure the browser source is properly sized and positioned
 - **Settings Not Appearing**: Click directly on the gear icon that appears when hovering over the clock
 - **Settings Panel Off Screen**: Try moving the clock away from the edge of your canvas
+- **Dropdown Menus Not Working**: OBS has known issues with dropdown menus in Browser Sources.
+The clock now has a built-in "OBS/Streamlabs Mode" (enabled by default) which replaces dropdowns with compatible button selectors.
+If you still have issues, check that this mode is enabled in the settings panel.

 ## Credits